sunnynjoy/AlchemyBackend/README.md

 3. Added a new column to the table displaying the VAT amount for each expense and the vat amount is UK 20% value of the expense.

-4.Client side check for vat has been done.
+4. Client side check for vat has been done.

 5. written test cases for almost all the layers of the applications and covering almost all of the methods with different scenarios.